 We say living instead of life because this is a process that will evolve and change as they do.
 The commitment to the process of building a philosophy is far more important than the finished outcome.

 Having a personal philosophy is like having your own personal WAZE or GPS built in.
 It’s a compass and a comfort.
-Ultimately, it can increase your happiness by ensuring your endeavours are aimed at an output you have designed.
+Ultimately, it can increase your happiness by ensuring your endeavours are aimed at an output that you have designed.

 How to Build Resilience

-When we’re bored our minds turn to a ‘seeking state’ but unfortunately we are so used to external stimulation that we have forgotten how to tap into our internal neural stimulation.
+It is far easier to be busy and distracted than it is to be bored – but it’s worth getting bored because that’s where our creativity lives.
+When we are bored our minds turn to a seeking state, but unfortunately, we are so used to external stimulation that we have forgotten how to tap into our internal neural stimulation.

 This isn’t helped by digital and social media companies who spend millions every year on working out how to keep you online for as long as possible.
-They exploit the same neuropathways that other addictive activities do to drive and maintain your engagement with their app.
+They exploit the same neuropathways that other addictive activities do to drive and maintain your engagement with their apps.

-By practicing the art of boredom we are giving ourselves the chance to know ourselves a bit better.
-Yes, there is the risk that something bubbles up we weren’t expecting but we also run the risk of creating something wonderful.
+By practicing the art of boredom, we are giving ourselves the chance to know ourselves a bit better.
+Yes, there is the risk that something bubbles up we weren’t expecting, but we also run the risk of creating something wonderful.

 This report provides a snapshot of global high net worth (HNW) and ultra-high net worth education trends and assesses where the UK fits in.
 A survey and in-depth interviews with HNW advisers inform the report.
 The publication includes insight into the connection between property and education choices, a review of current visas available for students coming to the UK, a guide to university choices and a look at special educational considerations in educating the next generation of wealthy families.